Formula One drivers from the United Kingdom

-There have been 163 Formula One drivers who have represented the United Kingdom, four of whom have competed in the 2025 Formula One World Championship.
-Ten World Champions have driven under the UK flag.
+There have been 164 Formula One drivers who have represented the United Kingdom, five of whom competed in the 2026 Formula One World Championship.
+Eleven World Champions have driven under the UK flag.
 Of those, Lewis Hamilton has won the most titles, with seven putting him level with Michael Schumacher for most titles.
 Hamilton is still active in the sport; he has won the most races, recorded the most pole positions and amassed the most points of any driver representing the UK.